-The course is organised in 15 hours: 10 hours are dedicated to lectures and 5 hours to student presentations based on projects.
+The course is organised in lectures and student presentations based on projects.

-I Lecture 1:
+I Topic 1:

 Conventional vs Unconventional Monetary Policy, Taylor rule, Romer and Romer (2004)'s regression

 Exploration of unconventional monetary policy tools, such as quantitative easing, forward guidance, and negative interest rates.
 Explaining the Taylor rule, a widely-used guideline for setting interest rates based on inflation and output deviations from target levels.
 Discussing the Romer and Romer (2004)'s regression.